Ruxandra Botez: Research and teaching

 From 2009 to 2019, she worked in collaboration with CMC Electronics on projects on the conception of new methodologies for aircraft trajectory optimizations for fuel reduction applied to the Flight management system (FMS).

 As of 2021, she is editor-in-chief of the bulletin of the Romanian National Institute for Aerospace Research (INCAS).
 Her published work focuses on wing and controller design.

+Recognition

+Botez is a fellow of the Canadian Academy of Engineering.